patters-match/prism2-flashing/README.md

   wget http://junsun.net/linux/intersil-prism/firmware/1.7.4/pk010101.hex
   wget http://junsun.net/linux/intersil-prism/firmware/1.7.4/sf010704.hex
   ```
-- In summary, if the NIC id is from 0x8002 to 0x8008 then it's an early hardware version limited to station firmware 1.7.1 only (no primary firmware update).
+- In summary, if the NIC id is from 0x8002 to 0x8008 then it's an early hardware version limited to station firmware 1.7.1 only (no primary firmware update exists).
 Fortunately this appears to be the first version to support WPA/WPA2.
 The example below uses prefix `1` for the station firmware which was appropriate for an early Netgear MA401 (NIC id=0x8008):
   ```
   prism2_srec -v -f wlan0 s1010701.hex
   ```